http://mctiernan.com/mctiernangrid.htm 4-22-2026

 To run the tree sequence use: median joining with myPH.ych to myPH.out to draw

-If you are a male McTernan / McTiernan / MacTiernan and want to participate in this family DNA study please let me know.
-If you own a bank then I would hope you would pay for the test.
-If like many of us you are wondering who might pay the bills this month then I would pay the cost of the test as this is my only hobby.
+If you are a male McTernan / McTiernan / MacTiernan and want to participate in this family DNA study, please let me know.
+If you own a bank, then I hope you would pay for the test.
+If, like many of us, you are wondering who might pay the bills this month then I would pay the cost of the test as this is my only hobby.

 Michael McTiernan michael@mctiernan.com